Ring of Fire ADHD: A Quick Guide to Understanding the Curious and Intense ADHD Subtype

 Julia Ovcharenko, CEO of Numo

-Imagine a vibrant, intense, and unpredictable barrage of thoughts inside the brain.
+Having vivid, intense, and unpredictable barrages of thoughts from time to time is not an unusual thing for most people with ADHD.
+But imagine if this barrage almost never stopped?
 This is what living with Ring of Fire ADHD can feel like.

-Ring of Fire is an ADHD subtype that's as fascinating as it is challenging, standing out with its unique set of symptoms and complexities.
+Ring of Fire is an ADHD subtype that's as fascinating as it is challenging (and a bit controversial too), standing out with its unique set of symptoms and complexities.
 But what exactly sets it apart from other types of ADHD, and why does it matter?
+And more importantly is Ring of Fire ADHD real at all?

 In today’s read, we’ll answer all these questions (and a bit more!)